virtuozzo/cloudscripting-docs/docs/creating-manifest/basic-configs.md

 - `startService` *[optional]* - defines whether to run defined service or not.
 By default `true`
 - `cluster` *[optional]* - enables auto-clustering functionality for specific stacks.
 [Learn more](#Cluster)
 - `validation` *[optional]* - validates, sets, and limits node creation parameters in the layer.
 [Learn more](#Validation)
 - `adminUrl` *[optional]* - allows to override default web administration interface URL for the *nodeTypes* that support such administration interface and it's applied to all nodes of the layer.
-Such *nodeTypes* are *mysql, mariadb-dockerized, postgresql, mongodb-dockerized, litespeedadc, litespeedphp, couchbase, redis*, *glassfish*, *wildfly*, *payara*
+Such *nodeTypes* are *mysql, mariadb-dockerized, postgresql, mongodb-dockerized, litespeedadc, litespeedphp, couchbase, redis*, *glassfish*, *wildfly*, *payara*.
+The setting is stored in *nodeGroup* settings and can be overridden via API
 - `isClusterSupport` *[optional]* - allows to override clustering support and it's applied to all nodes of the layer.
 If the setting is not used the default value is applied.
 At the moment, it may be applicable to the templates with label “clusterEnabled = 1”.
-And setting can be used to hide the *Auto-Clustering* field for a DAS node
+And setting can be used to hide the *Auto-Clustering* field for a DAS node.
+The setting is stored in *nodeGroup* settings and can be overridden via API
-- `isRedeploySupport` *[optional]* - The [redeploy](https://docs.jelastic.com/container-redeploy/) can be disabled through the *nodeGroup* settings for the layer with parameter `isRedeploySupport`: *false*.
+- `isRedeploySupport` *[optional]*[boolean] - disables [redeploy](https://docs.jelastic.com/container-redeploy/) functionality through the *nodeGroup* settings.
 It is applicable to the all nodes of the layer.
-Respectively the **Redeploy** button gets hidden in the dashboard
+Respectively the **Redeploy** button gets hidden in the dashboard.
+The setting is stored in *nodeGroup* settings and can be overridden via API
-- `isDeploySupport` *[optional]* - Deployment can be disabled for a *nodeGroup* via the `isDeploySupport`: *false* parameter.
-You can invoke it through the API method [environment.control.ApplyNodeGroupData](https://docs.jelastic.com/api/#!/api/environment.Control-method-ApplyNodeGroupData).
-See [example](#isdeploysupport)
+- `isDeploySupport` *[optional]*[boolean] - disables deployment  through the *nodeGroup* settings.
+The setting is stored in *nodeGroup* settings and can be overridden via API
 - `isResetServicePassword` *[optional]* - hides the password reset button on the UI.
+The setting is stored in *nodeGroup* settings and can be overridden via API.
 Possible values:
     - *false* - hides buttons at all levels
     - *NODE* - displays buttons only at the level of the nodes (containers)
     - *NODEGROUP* - displays buttons only at the *nodeGroup* level